M (Marvel Comics): All-New, All-Different Marvel

 In the wake of the M-Pox crisis, Monet joins Magneto's team of X-Men, with the goal of protecting mutantkind at any cost.
-During this time, she developed a love-hate relationship with the reformed Sabretooth, whom she frequently teases.
+During this time, she developed a love-hate relationship with the reformed Sabretooth.
 While investigating a mysterious illness and series of abductions that befell the Morlocks, M and Sabretooth encounter Emplate.
-She tries to distract him long enough so he would fade away, but as he did, he manages to possess M, cursing her with the hunger he suffered.
+Emplate possesses M, cursing her with his hunger for bone marrow.
 Sabretooth tells M that her secret is safe with him and that she can feed on him whenever she needs.
 M eventually breaks free from Emplate's control, curing herself of her condition.

-House of X
+Krakoan Age

 M is later seen living in the sovereign nation of Krakoa, constructed by Professor X as a mutant homeland.
-She is among the X-Men selected to battle Orchis before they can bring Mother Mold online.
-M is killed in battle with Orchis, but is resurrected by the Five along with many other mutants.
+She is among the X-Men selected to battle Orchis before they can bring the Sentinel Mother Mold online.
+During the battle, M is killed by Orchis soldiers.
+She is quickly resurrected by the Five.

+Claudette and Nicole St. Croix also appear as citizens of Krakoa, both having assumed forms similar to Penance.

+During the Krakoan Age, Monet joins X-Corp, now operating as a business front for Krakoa, and the Avengers Unity Division.
+She is a candidate for the X-Men vote, but loses to Firestar.

+Fall of X and Post-Krakoa

+During the Fall of X, Monet briefly battles Black Panther, and takes part in a tournament to determine Apocalypse's heir.
+After the fall of Krakoa, Monet is imprisoned in the X-Mansion, which has since been repurposed as a mutant prison run by Corina Ellis.
+She is later freed, and becomes leader of the Louisiana team of X-Men, alongside her lover Quicksilver.